ashtonkhoo/machine_failure_prediction/README.md

 # Dataset
 The dataset is a csv file of roughly 7.2 MB, with 14 attributes and 136k instances.
 It contains a mix of numerical, categorical, and boolean variables.
-There were no missing values in this dataset, which made this dataset simple.
-However, it was also found that the target classes were imbalanced.
 ## Source: Kaggle.
 2023.
 "Binary Classification of Machine Failures", version 1.
 Retrieved 15/06/2023 from https://www.kaggle.com/competitions/playground-series-s3e17/data.

-# Model Architecture
-XGBoost, or Extreme Gradient Boosting, is a machine learning library that employs gradient-boosted decision trees (GBDT) and can be scaled and distributed.
-It supports parallel tree boosting and is considered the dominant library for tackling regression, classification, and ranking problems.

-I decided to use XGBoost to implement my solution because I was interested in experimenting with this powerful machine learning library and exploring its various hyperparameters.
-As XGBoost is known for its scalability, distributed computing capabilities, and strong performance in regression, classification, and ranking problems, it seemed like an ideal choice for my project.
-Additionally, by exploring its hyperparameters, I hoped to fine-tune the model and achieve the best possible performance for my particular use case.
+I also incorporated the original data set used to generate this synthetic dataset, in an effort to try to improve model performance.
+## Source: DineshManikanta.
+2022.
+"Machine Failure Predictions", version 1.
+Retrieved 15/06/2023 from https://www.kaggle.com/datasets/dineshmanikanta/machine-failure-predictions.

 # Training & Testing Workflow
-The project workflow began with loading the dataset into a pandas dataframe and conducting exploratory data analysis to assess the presence of null values, duplicates, and obtain preliminary statistics about the data.
+The project workflow began with loading the dataset into a Pandas dataframe and conducting some simple exploratory data analysis to assess the presence of null values, duplicates, and obtain preliminary statistics about the data.
 A correlation matrix was then calculated to identify any correlated features.
-Since the selected algorithm, XGBoost, cannot handle categorical values, categorical features were encoded to numerical values.
-The distribution of label classes was examined, and the presence of class imbalance was discovered.
-To address this, ADASYN was implemented to oversample the minority class.
-The dataset was then split into training and testing sets using a 75/25 split.
-The XGBoost classifier was trained on the training set with initial parameters and used to make predictions on the test set.
+The dataset was then split into training and testing sets using a 80/20 split.

+# Model Architecture
+After hours of testing individual models and submitting the results to the Kaggle leaderboard, I eventually ended up creating an ensemble model of the 4 best models I found from my experiments, which were XGBoost, LightGBM, Balanced Random Forest, and Histogram-based Gradient Boosting Classification Tree.

+For each of the models, I first set up isolated experiments using the Optuna library to find the best set of hyperparameters which would maximize the Area under the Receiver-Operator Curve (ROC-AUC) score.
+I then combined these models using the Voting Classifier with soft voting, as submissions for this competition were evaluated on AUC score between the predicted probability and the observed target.

 # Results
-The Area under the Receiver-Operator Curve (ROC-AUC) score was calculated by comparing the predicted and actual test set labels, resulting in an AUC score of 0.94.
-Hyperparameter tuning was then performed using Random Search on a candidate parameter grid, with a 5-fold cross-validation for 100 iterations, producing an improvement of performance to an AUC of 0.96.
+The AUC score for the ensemble model was calculated by comparing the predicted and actual test set labels, resulting in an AUC score of 0.97.

 The best model achieved a Public Leaderboard Score of 0.96497, and a Private Leaderboard Score of 0.97128, which ultimately placed me in the Top 38.5% of 1,502 teams.
 ![image](https://github.com/ashtonkhoo/machine_failure_prediction/assets/54165058/089ececf-5ce0-4afd-a4c3-df5ba27db37c)